-Consumer tips and protection
+Consumer Tips and Protection

 I hope you enjoy these stories as much as I have.
 If you feel cheated because you've actually read all these stories before, you should give me a call.
-We need to hang out, and if you're kind of cute, maybe have kids together.

 I found all the stories above through reddit, the best social bookmarking community around.
 I wanted to point that out because it seems that despite the increase of diversity in the blogosphere, a lot of the information is still being channeled through a select group of elite bloggers.

 Nielsen BuzzMetrics recently reported that a "small cluster of power bloggers — focused on politics, blogging and humor -— were responsible for the top 100 blog posts for 2006."

 If Time magazine is right about the Internet being a "tool for bringing together the small contributions of millions of people and making them matter," then shouldn't more individual blogs be involved too?